leixingyu/pedagogical-agent/README.md

 Master control is the core and the wrapper of all controls, it initializes most of the run-time components (see masterControl.cs)

 **XML Reader**:
-XML Reader takes an XML file, the file specifies scripted behavior of the character, and the behavior will be layered on top.
+XML Reader takes an `.xml` file, the file specifies scripted behavior of the character, and the behavior will be layered on top.

 **Beat Detection (Disabled by default)**:
 Beat Detection component takes the current playing audio from the AudioSource, detects its beat and triggers onBeat event.
 The onIdle event is triggered whenever the beat duration is reached.